 WISE are proud to announce the three highly commended and ten winners of the WISE Awards 2013 who received their awards from HRH The Princess Royal at the WISE Awards event at the Science Museum on 14th November.

 A very big Thank You to all our sponsors; their support of the awards and continued commitment to the WISE campaign made this wonderful celebration possible.
-If you want to find out more about joining WISE, find out about our Membership packages.

 “The desire to make a difference shines out from all the winners.
 These women (and girls) bring vision, creativity, commitment and above all, a passion for what they do which is truly inspiring.
 Britain needs more like them to bring their talents into UK industry.
 Then we will get the real re-balancing of the economy which the country needs.”